robotology/visuomotor-learning/README.md

 	```
 	auto_obj_babble_arm right 2 3 #right for the right-arm, 2 for 2 different objects, and 3 for 3 repeats for each object
 	```

+- Abstracted skin events can be read from this port `/skinEventsAggregator/skin_events_aggreg:o`

 ## Related publications
 ```